sarvamjha005-dev/FACE-MASK-DETECTOR-USING-CNN/README.md

 # FACE-MASK-DETECTOR-USING-CNN
 FACE MASK DETECTOR USING CNN

-INTRO:
-Detects whether a person is wearing a face mask using real time webacam input /live video  .
+INTRO:-Detects whether a person is wearing a face mask using real time webcam input/live video input.

 Structure :-